LeakyAbstractions/result2/docs/index.md

 }
 ```

-Now suppose we have a method `openFile` which checks if a given file exists and returns a result containing the file object or a `Problem` object explaining why the file cannot be retrieved:
+Now suppose we have a method <tt>openFile</tt> which checks if a given file exists and returns a result containing the
+file object or a <tt>Problem</tt> object explaining why the file cannot be retrieved:

 ```java
 Result<File, Problem> openFile(String path) {